-Section 3.4 The plan's List of Covered Drugs (Formulary)
+Section 3.4 The plan's List of Covered Drugs (Formulary) The plan s List of cover ca brags (ronnalary)

 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
 It tells which Part D prescription drugs are covered under the Part D benefit included in our plan.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
 Medicare has approved our Drug List.